moorts/hugo-blog/content/post/oblivious_objects.md

 draft: true
 ---

-**Disclaimer:** The title is addressing my own obliviousness, to how Objects work in V8.
+**Disclaimer:** The title is addressing my own obliviousness to how Objects work in V8.

 All JavaScript objects in V8 inherit from `Object` ([src](https://chromium.googlesource.com/v8/v8/+/refs/heads/main/src/objects/objects.h)), which, in turn, inherits from `TaggedImpl`.